yaoyao-liu/minimal-light/index.md

 ## About Me

-I am an **undergraudate senior** in [Computer Science and Engineering](https://www.uprm.edu/cse/) at the [University of Puerto Rico at Mayagüez](https://www.uprm.edu/).
+I am an undergraudate senior in Computer Science and Engineering at the University of Puerto Rico at Mayagüez.
+Currently, I work at the Edge Computing Group under advisement of Dr. Wilfredo Lugo Beauchamp working on developing memory-efficient models for on-device processing of anemia detection in *conjunctiva pallor* (inner eyelid) [NSF Award OIA-1849243].

-While my academic training is in engineering and computing, I do have a keen interest in the life sciences and research.
-Particularly, my interests align in two things: **computational approaches to biological phenomena**.
-Currently, I am part of the [Edge Computing Group](https://github.com/edge-computing-upr) through the **[NSF-EPSCoR Center for the Advancement of Wearable Technologies (CAWT)](https://cawt.upr.edu) Undergraduate Research Fall Internship 2024** under advisement of [Dr. Wilfredo Lugo Beauchamp](https://scholar.google.com.pr/citations?hl=en&user=6IknU_EAAAAJ&view_op=list_works&sortby=pubdate) working on developing Deep Learning models to detect anemia through the interior part of the eyelid (*conjunctiva pallor*) whilst making them efficient in resource-limited environments through battery-powered devices. [*NSF Award OIA-1849243*].

 ## Research Interests